Phumlani Pikoli

 Phumlani Pikoli (1988 – 11 April 2021) was a Zimbabwean-South African writer and multidisciplinary artist.
 His body was discovered on 11 April 2021, by his parents after they hadn't heard from him since 9 April 2021.

 Background

-Pikoli was born in Zimbabwe to parents who were exiled from South Africa during the Apartheid regime.
+Pikoli was born in Zimbabwe to Girlie and Vusi Pikoli, who were exiled from South Africa during the Apartheid regime.
 His family moved back to South Africa when Pikoli was a young child, and eventually settled in Pretoria.

 Creative work

 Pikoli wrote his first book, The Fatuous State of Severity, whilst recuperating from a depressive episode at a psychiatric clinic.
 The book contains a collection of short stories and drawings.
 Pikoli self-published the book in 2016, and it was later republished by Pan Macmillan.

 His debut novel, Born Freeloaders, was published by Pan Macmillan in 2019.
 The title is a play on a common South African slang term, "Born Frees", used to describe the first generation born after the end of Apartheid.
 Pikoli described the book as exploring "assimilation [and] colonial takeover" amongst the young black middle class in democratic South Africa.
 The book was awarded the K. Sello Duiker Memorial prize for a debut novel at the South African Literary Awards in 2020.

 Pikoli also worked as a multimedia artist in theatre and film.
 He contributed to Carla Fonseca’s play The Same Pain at the Soweto Theatre.
 He released a multimedia exhibition based on The Fatuous State of Severity at Johannesburg’s TMRW Gallery and was developing Born Freeloaders into a film with Diprente Films.